What is Rotary?

 How Do I Become a Member of Rotary?

-If you’re interested in joining a local Rotary club, fill out our contact form, though individuals must be sponsored or proposed for membership into a club.
-Rotary International staff will process your information and forward it to local Rotary club leaders.
-You can also contact a local Rotary club directly.
-Often, a person being considered for membership is invited by a club member or sponsor to attend one or more club meetings to learn more about Rotary.
+If you’re interested in joining Alexandria Central Rotary Club, fill out our contact form, though individuals must be sponsored or proposed for membership in our club.
+Often, a person being considered for membership is invited by one of our club members or sponsor to attend one or more club meetings to learn more about Rotary and our Club.
 In this case, the sponsor submits the candidate’s name to the club’s membership committee.
 To get started with Rotary, begin by reaching out to a club.

 Prospective Members Must: